SOVLOOKUP/sovlookup/AWESOME-STARS.md

 ## JavaScript

 - [filecoin-station/desktop](https://github.com/filecoin-station/desktop) - Station is a visionary desktop app that connects your computer’s idle resources to the Filecoin network and rewards you with FIL.
 Taking part is simple, just launch the app and start earning.
+- [socketsupply/socket](https://github.com/socketsupply/socket) - Create native Desktop and Mobile Apps for any OS with HTML, CSS, and JavaScript.
+Bring your favorite Frontend Framework!
+Written from the ground up to be small and maintainable.
 - [visjs/vis-network](https://github.com/visjs/vis-network) - :dizzy: Display dynamic, automatically organised, customizable network views.
 - [feint123/dtools](https://github.com/feint123/dtools) - 基于tauri实现的工具集合应用，支持插件安装
 - [nftblackmagic/web3cdn](https://github.com/nftblackmagic/web3cdn) -